-A dear friend from London sent me a bottle of Pierre Gimonnet champagne for Christmas so I decided to be decadent and made some lychee champagne konnyaku jellies.
+A dear friend from London sent me a bottle of Pierre Gimonnet champagne for Christmas so I decided to be decadent and made some lychee konnyaku jellies.
 Lychees and champagne are a perfect marriage, in my opinion- yum!
-Sort of reminds me of a lychee martini, except that we’re using champagne instead of vodka so, lychee bellini, anybody?
+Sort of reminds me of a lychee martini, except that we're using champagne instead of vodka so, lychee bellini jelly, anybody?
 (For a lychee bellini cocktail recipe, visit Serious Eats, one of my favourite food websites!)
-They’re also a great way to use up leftover champagne!
+These champagne lychee jellies also a great way to use up leftover champagne!

 What gelling agent to use?

-2: champagne konnyaku jellies with a whole lychee in an ice mold (try to use molds that are much bigger than the lychee- the ones in my photo were deemed too small and thus had “too little jelly to lychee” according to my testers.
+2: champagne jellies with a whole lychee in an ice mold (try to use molds that are at least 1.5x the size of the lychee- the ones in my photo were deemed too small and thus had "too little jelly to lychee" according to my testers.

 How much champagne to use?

-To taste the champagne, use a minimum 20% champagne to 80% water when making the lychee bellini jellies- however, if being decadent, you can go all the way and use 100% champagne.
+To taste the champagne, use a minimum 20% champagne to 80% water when making the lychee jellies- however, if being decadent, you can go all the way and use 100% champagne.
 I usually make it with a 50% champagne- 50% water ratio.
 (If you have pink champagne, even better!)
-Note that you can substitute champagne with sparkling wine- they’re the same thing, just that champagne is sparkling wine from Champagne, France i.e. “designer” sparkling wine so to speak.
+Note that you can substitute champagne with sparkling wine, which is usually a little cheaper- they're the same thing, just that champagne is sparkling wine from Champagne, France i.e. "designer" sparkling wine so to speak.

 Should the water in the canned lychees be used?

 If you can get fresh lychees, please use those!
-However, since fresh lychees are not available year round, I used canned lychees to make these lychee champagne konnyaku jellies, which brings us to the question- should the lychee brine (from the can) be used to make the jellies?
+However, since fresh lychees are not available year round, I used canned ones to make these lychee konnyaku jellies, which brings us to the question- should the lychee brine (from the can) be used to make lychee jellies?

-I’m a little on the fence regarding this so I use the lychee brine sometimes and, other times, not.
-On one hand, it feels unhealthy as you don’t know what preservatives have been added to the lychee syrup.
-On the other hand, the canned lychees have been sitting in the can for ages, so it shouldn’t be much worse!
+I'm a little on the fence regarding this so I use the brine sometimes and, other times, not.
+On one hand, it feels unhealthy as you don't know what preservatives have been added to the lychee syrup.
+On the other hand, the canned lychees have been sitting in the can for ages, and we're eating them, so it shouldn't be much worse!
 (Not to mention, the canned lychee syrup smells really good.)
 Whatever you decide, remember:

-- There isn’t that much brine in 1 can of lychees, so you will either need to dilute with water, make fewer jellies or open more cans!
-(Obviously the higher the proportion of lychee syrup to water used to make jellies, the more lychee fragrance the jellies will have.)
+- There isn't that much brine in 1 can of lychees, so you will either need to dilute with water, make fewer jellies or open more cans!
+(Obviously the higher the proportion of lychee syrup to water used to make jellies, the more lychee fragrance these bite-sized desserts will have.)

-- If you don’t want to use canned lychee syrup, you can make your own lychee syrup by boiling the lychees with sugar and water.
+- If you don't want to use the lychee brine, you can make your own lychee syrup by boiling the lychees with sugar and water.

-- Alternatively, you can just use plain water to make the jellies but they won’t be as fragrant.
+- Alternatively, you can just use plain water to make these lychee jellies but they won't be as fragrant.

 - Weighing machine/ Measuring cups